biodash/biodash.github.io/content/codeclub/S04E12_r4ds-ch5-5/index.md

 output: hugodown::md_document
 title: "S04E12: R for Data Science - Chapter 5.5: mutate"
 subtitle: "Data Transformation with _dplyr_, part IV: `mutate()`"
-summary: "Today we will cover the `mutate()` function to create new columns in dataframes.
-While this function itself is simple enough, we will get to see some interesting data manipulation techniques and operators such as `%%` and `%/%`."
+summary: "Today we will cover the mutate() function to create new columns in dataframes.
+While this function itself is simple enough, we will get to see some interesting data manipulation techniques and operators such as those for integer division and remainder."
 authors: [stephen-opiyo]
 tags: [codeclub, r4ds]
 date: "2022-10-26"
 lastmod: "2022-10-26"
 toc: true
-rmd_hash: d344fceddaaedda7
+rmd_hash: a28a00716db10838

 ---